If you have loved ones that depend on you, taking out life insurance can help to protect them in a number of different ways

 Many people take out life insurance to pay off their mortgage should the worst happen.
 Once the mortgage is paid off and the life insurance has ended, it may seem like there’s no point in taking out a new policy.

-But Louise Eaton-Terry, Proposition Lead at Royal London, says otherwise: “Some people are still repaying their mortgage in their fifties, sixties and seventies, and even if you've paid off your home loan, or aren’t a homeowner, there are many good reasons for buying life cover later in your life.”
+But Louise Eaton-Terry, Head of Investment, Retirement and Later Life Products at Royal London, says otherwise: “Some people are still repaying their mortgage in their fifties, sixties and seventies, and even if you've paid off your home loan, or aren’t a homeowner, there are many good reasons for buying life cover later in your life.”